martinlicht/simplefem/README.md

 Finite element features:

-- [x] Meshes in dimension 1, 2, and 3
+- [x] Simplicial meshes in dimension 1, 2, and 3
 - [x] uniform mesh refinement and longest edge bisection
 - [x] Whitney and Sullivan k-forms of any polynomial degree in any dimension
 - [x] Exterior derivative, traces, exterior and interior products